 Annualised maintenance costs (Exclusive of VAT): Annualised maintenance costs express the total costs of church maintenance divided by 25 years.
-Every cost which relates to maintenance is included except the twice-yearly maintenance visit.
-Any anticipated repairs are also excluded.
-A list of typical maintenance tasks for any historic church, forecast over the period, is available to view at appendix 2. £5,186.44 Routine maintenance costs: (Per annum and exclusive of VAT): Total cost of two maintenance visits per year exclusive of any additional maintenance items included above.
-A list of the maintenance tasks included in the twice-annual maintenance visits is available to view at appendix 3. £552.00 Other maintenance costs: (Exclusive of VAT): Additional maintenance needs discovered during twice-yearly maintenance visits, costed and listed individually below. £0.00 Total short term repairs Small scale items of limited cost which could be fulfilled with minimal fundraising. £850.00 Repair and fit new bird mesh £850.00 Total medium term repairs: More expensive needs such as roof repairs and tower repairs which may require more involved fundraising and grant applications. £85,000.00 Chancel roof £85,000.00 Total long term repairs: Items which are known to require works in the longer term but which are not essential in the near future. £6,500.00 Structural cracks £6,500 Total desirable repairs: Repairs which are not essential to the conservation health of the church but which might improve aesthetics or usability of the building. £0.00
+Every forecasted cost which relates to the maintenance of this church over a period of 25 years is included.
+Any anticipated repairs are excluded.
+A list of typical maintenance tasks for any historic church, forecast over the period, is available to view at Appendix 2. £5,186.44 Routine maintenance costs: (Per annum and exclusive of VAT): These are included in the annualised maintenance costs and are the total cost of two maintenance visits per year.
+A list of the typical maintenance tasks for any historic church included in the twice-annual maintenance visits is available to view at Appendix 3. £552.00 Other maintenance costs: (Exclusive of VAT): Additional maintenance needs discovered during twice-yearly maintenance visits, costed and listed individually below. £0.00 Total short term repairs Small scale items of limited cost which could be fulfilled with minimal fundraising. £850.00 Repair and fit new bird mesh £850.00 Total medium term repairs: More expensive needs such as roof repairs and tower repairs which may require more involved fundraising and grant applications. £85,000.00 Chancel roof £85,000.00 Total long term repairs: Items which are known to require works in the longer term but which are not essential in the near future. £6,500.00 Structural cracks £6,500 Total desirable repairs: Repairs which are not essential to the conservation health of the church but which might improve aesthetics or usability of the building. £0.00

-All cost figures are estimates, exclusive of VAT and professional fees

-VAT is charged at 20% of the total costs and can sometimes be recovered.
+All cost figures are estimates, exclusive of VAT and professional fees VAT is charged at 20% of the total costs and can sometimes be recovered.
 Professional fees vary, but are either charged at an hourly rate or as a percentage of the total project cost.
 These are usually charged only on larger or more complex projects.